Cnfc/Web-Dev-Proj/README.md

 # Web-Dev-Proj
-Some prictise with html & css
+Some practice with html & css